stevedonovan/gentle-intro/src/4-modules.md

 other languages' package managers. npm (for JavaScript) and pip (for Python) manage dependencies and downloads for you, but the distribution story is harder, since the user of your program needs NodeJS or Python installed.
-But these programs are statically linked against their dependencies, so again it can be handed out to your buddies without external dependencies.
+But Rust programs are statically linked against their dependencies, so again they can be handed out to your buddies without external dependencies.

 ## More Gems